amplitude/Amplitude-Android/README.md

     }
     GGEventLog.setGlobalUserProperties(globalProperties);

+# Campaign Tracking #

+Set up links for each of your campaigns on the campaigns tab at http://giraffegraph.com.

+To track installs from each campaign source in your app, call initialize() with an extra boolean argument to turn on campaign tracking:

+    GGEventLog.initialize(this, "YOUR_API_KEY_HERE", true);

+If you are not using analytics, and only want campaign tracking, call enableCampaignTracking() instead of initialize() in the  onCreate() of your main activity:

+    GGEventLog.enableCampaignTracking(this, "YOUR_API_KEY_HERE")

 # Advanced #

-If you want to use the source files directly, you can [download them here](giraffegraph.com/static/downloads/giraffegraph-android.zip).
+If you want to use the source files directly, you can [download them here](https://dl.dropbox.com/s/98u3dnna5qq3e76/GiraffeGraph-Android.zip?dl=1).
 To include them in your project, extract the files, and then copy the four *.java files into your Android project.

 If your app has multiple entry points/exit points, you should make a `GGEventLog.initialize()` at every onCreate() entry point and a `GGEventLog.uploadEvents()` at every onDestroy() exit point.